 Recommended for Ages: 3-8

 A perennial favorite of kids fest programming, our collection of short films from all over the world this year features the 25-minute masterwork “Magic Piano,” about a young girl named Anna whose father is forced to leave her in Warsaw with her aunt so he can go to London in search of work.
 While trying to hide from her annoying cousin Chip-Chip, she discovers a magic piano in a garbage pile that transports them over the ocean through stormy weather to a safe harbor.
 Shortlisted for an Oscar, “Magic Piano” is one in a series of shorts set to Chopin’s études.
 This year’s shorts also introduce us to a frenetic beaver, a life-saving fox, Martians having a picnic, a mouse who wants a friend, and everyone’s favorite Android, Floyd.
-Appropriate for all
+Appropriate for all ages.
+In English.

 Recommended for Ages: 3-8